-Credit risk for cash deposits is managed by holding all cash deposits with major Australian banks.
+Credit risk for cash deposits is managed by holding all cash deposits with major Australian banks and state-based financing authorities.

 (ii) Trade and other receivables

 Credit risk for trade receivable is managed by setting credit limits and completing credit checks for new customers.
 Outstanding receivables are regularly monitored for payment in accordance with credit terms.